-Patellofemoral Pain Disorder (pain around the kneecap) is one of the most common musculoskeletal problems in young athletes1.
-Typical signs and symptoms include pain/soreness around the kneecap, pain using stairs, and pain with deep squatting or jumping.
+Patellofemoral Pain Syndrome (pain around the kneecap) is one of the most common musculoskeletal problems in young athletes.1 Typical signs and symptoms include pain/soreness around the kneecap, pain using stairs, and pain with deep squatting or jumping.

 The kneecap sits in a small groove along your femur as pictured to the right.
 It typically gets irritated on the back side when not tracking properly within its groove or is under excessive compression.

-Recent research has shown that there are other biomechanical influences likely leading to pain in your kneecap.
-It seems that the biomechanics of your movement mainly cause you to develop patellofemoral pain3-5.
-A large knee valgus angle (“knock knees”) causes irritation at the joint.
+Recent research has shown that there are other biomechanical influences that likely lead to pain in the kneecap.
+It seems that the biomechanics of movement mainly cause the development of patellofemoral pain.3-5 A large knee valgus angle (“knock knees” as pictured to the right) causes irritation at the joint.

-This knee posture can be observed in standing or can happen during a movement.
+This knee position can be observed while standing or can happen during movement.
 As the femur moves into an inward position below the kneecap, the kneecap cannot maintain its proper position.
 So, this leads to irritation.
-Typically, in the clinic I will observe this in patients landing from a jump, during running, or when squatting.
+Typically, we observe this in patients when they’re landing from a jump, during running, or when squatting.

 1. DeHaven KE, Lintner DM.
 Athletic injuries: comparison by age, sport, and gender.
 Am J Sport Med.1986;14:218–224.
 [PubMed]